BP0323886/data-science-apprenticeship-portfolio/README.md

 - [LGBT Hate Crime Insights Dashboard (England & Wales, YE March, 2015-2024)](./projects/project-01-lgbt-hate-crime-dashboard/README.md)

 ### Confidential Academic Component
-The Impact Evaluation component for the BPP summative assessment is not incldued in this public repository due to confidentiality and is submitted separately via Turnitin only.
+The Impact Evaluation component for the BPP Data Science Professional Practice summative assessment is not incldued in this public repository due to confidentiality and is submitted separately via Turnitin only.

 ## Skills Demonstrated